geramilo/reparations-payments-database/README.md

 ### `03_docs`

-This folder contains supporting materials to help users understand and work with the dataset, including:
+This folder contains supporting materials to help users understand and work with the dataset, as well as additional documents complementing the RPD, including:
-- A codebook detailing variables, definitions, and coding decisions used in the RPD
+- A codebook detailing variables, definitions, and coding decisions used in the RPD.
+- A folder of source snapshots for materials that could not be archived elsewhere.